-(F) Taking into account analyses described in subparagraphs (A) through (D), a strategy to work with the entities that carry out the core programs to align resources available to the Local Area, to achieve the strategic vision and goals described in subparagraph (E).
+A) Taking into account analyses described in Section 2, a strategy to work with the entities that carry out the core programs to align resources available to the Local Area, to achieve the strategic vision and goals.

 The Southern Maryland Workforce Development Board has established a partnering convening group comprised of Core Program Partners to provide recommendations and advice on the local workforce system and to establish procedures for aligning resources.
 The partnering convening group has discussed and agreed to some aligned procedures that will enhance the Southern Maryland Workforce Development Area's ability to carry out the vision and goals for the workforce system: